Collaborative Semantic Alignment in Recommendation Systems: Proposed Method

-In contrast to aligning user representations with item contextual representations to integrate collaborative and contextual signals, the User Tutoring Phase introduces subtle adjustments when refining item representations.
-In this phase, the primary goal is to preserve item embeddings within the contextual representation space, thus retaining contextual information while incorporating collaborative signals.
+In contrast to aligning user representations with item semantic representations to integrate collaborative and semantic signals, the collaborative refining phase introduces subtle adjustments when refining item representations.
+In this phase, the primary goal is to preserve item embeddings within the semantic representation space, thus retaining semantic information while incorporating collaborative signals.
 To achieve this, user representations remain fixed during this phase, leveraging the knowledge gained from well-learned users.
-Rather than directly modifying item representations, we employ a Multi-Layer Perceptron (MLP) to transform them, as illustrated in Fig.~\ref{fig:architec}(b).
+Rather than directly modifying item representations, we employ an adaptor, such as Multi-Layer Perceptron (MLP) to transform them, as illustrated in Fig.~\ref{fig:architec}(b).
 There are two main reasons for this approach.
-First, item contextual representations alone often fail to capture collaborative filtering signal, and they tend to become densely clustered~\cite{VQ_Rec, zero_shot_recommender_system, UnisRec}, which can hinder recommendation performance.
-Second, this approach allows us to preserve informative item contextual knowledge for use in the cold-start setting directly.
-It's worth noting that applying the MLP to map new items, which it hasn't encountered during the training stage, might have a negative impact, as demonstrated in Table~\ref{tab:experiments-results}.
-This highlights the importance of maintaining item contextual knowledge for effective cold-start recommendations.
+First, item semantic representations alone often fail to capture collaborative filtering signal, and they tend to become densely clustered~\cite{VQ_Rec, zero_shot_recommender_system, UnisRec}, which can hinder recommendation performance.
+Second, this approach allows us to preserve informative item semantic knowledge for use in the cold setting directly.
+Using an MLP to adapt new item representations in the cold setting can be problematic.
+The primary issue is that the process involves mapping item representations before aggregation.
+In the warm setting, the MLP learns to adjust the representations for effective aggregation.
+However, in the cold setting, where new items lack prior interactions, the MLP, being a global learner trained on warm data, struggles to appropriately adjust the item semantic representations in the absence of aggregation data.

 To refine item representations, we initially apply MLP, resulting in $\widetilde{\textbf{h}}^{(0)}_i = \text{MLP}(\textbf{h}^{(0)}_i)$, where $\widetilde{\textbf{h}}^{(0)}_i$ denotes the transformed item representations.
 Subsequently, we compute the convoluted user and item representations as follows: